 Unrelated to the fitness industry but still valuable to note, there are questions of efficacy as MI applies to younger populations – specifically with substance use and abuse (Headspace.org, 2012; Sage, 2009).

-Despite the criticisms, overwhelming evidence in many areas of human behavior suggest the MI is more beneficial than not, but the efficacy of the approach is dependent upon the professional developing – at a minimum – a basic competence in executing the approach.
+Despite the criticisms, overwhelming evidence in many areas of human behavior suggests that MI is more beneficial than not, but the efficacy of the approach is dependent upon the professional developing – at a minimum – a basic competence in executing the approach.

 Because MI is considered a cornerstone of coaching behavior change, learning more about it can help you encourage change with your clients so that the change becomes a sustainable and vital part of their lives.
 See the resources at the end of this article.